 - Black cotton embroidery thread for the face

 - Nylon heavy duty thread or fishing line (for pompom)

 - Stitch marker

-The size of your finished Party Snail amigurumi will vary based on your yarn, crochet hook, and tension.
-My Party Snails are approx. 4.5 inches tall (from yarn pompom to bottom of snail) and 4 inches across.
+The size of your finished crochet snail will vary based on your yarn, crochet hook, and tension.
+My Party Snails are approx. 4.5 inches tall (from yarn pompom to bottom of snail) and 4 inches across

 CROCHET STITCHES AND ABBREVIATIONS (US TERMINOLOGY)